jqhoogland/rationalia-starter/LW/Posts/Pain is not the unit of Effort.md

 chapter: null
 synchedAt: '2022-08-30T08:16:29.824Z'
 ---

-# Pain is not the unit of Effort
+# Pain is Not the Unit of Effort